 Hi.
 Hello.
 My name is Brandon Flanery, and you’re probably wondering who in the heck I am and why I’m writing on believr.
 Great questions!

-My role within believr is the creative director, words guy, and best friend.
+My role within believr is the content director, words guy, and best friend.
 That’s right.
 Adam Evers hired his best friend.
 It’s another one of the reasons I’m writing the blog.
 Adam can’t talk himself up.
 That’s just narcissistic.
 So he makes the best friend do it, and thus I’m here.
 But beyond being the guy Adam would donate a kidney for, I also have a passion for words, story and communication.

 Adam and I met each other when I was 14-years old.
 We led a high school ministry devoted to uniting the Christian youth of our town, Bible mecca and conservative capital Colorado Springs.
 After four years of trying to change the world as a high school student, Adam escaped to the Bay Area while I have remained in its grasp.